DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.

 The Object Life Cycle

-As you will see, there are many life cycle events and you can choose to hook into any of these either before, after, or even around them.
+As you will see, there are many life cycle events and multiple options to hook into these — either before, after, or even around them.

 Callback Registration